lifeomic/lambda-typescript-webpack-babel-starter/README.md

 loads the `require-self-ref` module which tweaks the Node.js module loader so that `~/*` paths are properly resolved at runtime.
-It's not necessary to use `require-self-ref` for lambda functions because the `rollup` bundling job will automatically inline all modules into a single bundle.
+It's not necessary to use `require-self-ref` for lambda functions because the `webpack` bundling job will automatically inline all modules into a single bundle.

 ## TypeScript (compiler)